 Included in this type of account are Betterment's portfolio automation features, its tax-management initiative, investment advice, and customer support.

-The fee for Betterment's Digital account is 0.25% that is charged annually.
+The fee for Betterment's Digital account is 0.25% annually that is charged monthly.

 Betterment Premium is a step up from Betterment Digital and can be opened with a $100,000 account minimum.

-For an annual fee of 0.40% you have unlimited access to a team of financial professionals who can help you manage your money both within and outside of Betterment.
+For an annual fee of 0.40% you have unlimited access to a team of financial planners who can help you manage your money both within and outside of Betterment.

 At this tier, you are essentially reaping the majority of the benefits of working with your own financial advisor at less than half the cost.
 Most financial advisors start off at 1% for their services.

-Stash was built on the idea that online banking makes life easier.
+Stash was built on the idea that online banking should make life easier.
+Rather than solely focusing on investing, Stash aims to be a one-stop shop for finances.

-The company is largely focused on providing a one-stop-shop for finances similar to Betterment.
+The all-in-one approach is similar to Betterment in a number of ways.
 However, there are a number of important differences in how these two platforms are pursuing this objective.

 Instead of offering a fully hands-off approach to investing like Betterment, Stash is much more of an active platform.
 Within the app, you are able to buy and sell shares of individual stocks and ETFs.
-You will be on your own to select those stocks and ETFs though.
-This is because unlike Betterment, Stash does not offer a fully-automated portfolio for you to invest in.
+Or if you'd prefer not to make your own decisions, you can take advantage of Stash's fully-automated portfolio.

 When you first create an account, Stash will ask you a few questions about your goals and risk tolerance to try to point you in the right direction.
 However, this questionnaire will not be nearly as comprehensive as what is offered on Betterment.
-You'll receive some suggestions and advice, but you will still be on your own to select your individual investments.
+You'll receive some suggestions and advice, but don't expect as much guidance as you'll get from Betterment.